JamesReynolds/JamesReynolds.github.io/_posts/2019-05-15-monitoring-with-counters.md

 ## This Javascript code

-<a href="/assets/queues/queues.js">The Javascript code</a> for this page is not minified so you
-can browse how the graphs are put together.
+[The Javascript code](/assets/queues/queues.js) for this page is not minified so you can browse how the graphs are put together.

 <script type="text/javascript" src="/assets/queues/queues.js"></script>